SasanTV/Lean-Go-Maps/README.txt

 Getting Started
 ---------------------------
+You need to generate a Google Static Maps API key and setup billing with them before you can use this asset.
+Here is how to get a key: https://developers.google.com/maps/documentation/maps-static/get-api-key#get-an-api-key

+After you generate this key, you need to set it in GoogleStaticMap.cs as below:

+[+] private string _apiKey = "YOUR_KEY_GOES_HERE";

-Assign GoogleStaticMap.cs to an object (such as a quad) with a material assigned.
+Now, you can assign GoogleStaticMap.cs to an object (such as a quad) with a material assigned.
 Call initialize() and then DrawMap().
+To learn more investigate the demo scene.

 Learn More
 ---------------------------